 Beneficial ownership prior to this offering is based on 14,468,113 shares of common stock outstanding as of August 31, 2020, assuming the automatic conversion of all outstanding shares of our convertible preferred stock into common stock in connection with this offering.
-Beneficial ownership after this offering is based on 20,093,113 shares of common stock outstanding, assuming (i) the automatic conversion of all outstanding shares of our convertible preferred above, (ii) the issuance of 5,625,000 shares of common stock in this offering and (iii) no purchases of shares in this offering by any of the holders listed in the following table.
+Beneficial ownership after this offering is based on 19,155,613 shares of common stock outstanding, assuming (i) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock as described above and (ii) the issuance of 4,687,500 shares of common stock in this offering.